Skip to main content

 The Interagency Guidance identifies planning, due diligence and third-party selection, contract negotiation, ongoing monitoring, and termination of the relationship as the stages of the risk management life cycle.

 Due diligence includes assessing the third party’s ability to perform the activity as expected, adhere to the institution’s policies related to the activity, comply with all applicable laws and regulations, and conduct the activity in a safe and sound manner.
 The Guidance notes that, “Relying solely on experience with or prior knowledge of a third party is not an adequate proxy for performing appropriate due diligence, as due diligence should be tailored to the specific activity performed by the third party.”
 It is critical to identify and document any limitations of its due diligence, understand the risks from such limitations, and consider alternatives in risk mitigation.
-Factors to consider in performing due diligence include:

-• strategies and goals
+• Strategies and goals.

-• legal and regulatory compliance
+• Legal and regulatory compliance.

-• financial condition, business experience
+• Financial condition, business experience.

-• qualifications and backgrounds of key personnel
+• Qualifications and backgrounds of key personnel.

-• management of information systems
+• Management of information systems.

-• incident reporting and management processes
+• Incident reporting and management processes.

-• physical security, reliance on subcontractors
+• Physical security, reliance on subcontractors.

-• contractual arrangements with other parties
+• Contractual arrangements with other parties.

 Contract negotiations are also an important element of third-party risk management.
 Factors to consider include the nature and scope of the arrangement, performance measures or benchmarks (i.e., a service level agreement), responsibilities for providing, receiving, and retaining information, the right to audit and require remediation, responsibility for compliance with applicable laws and regulations, costs and compensation, ownership and licensing, confidentiality and integrity, operational resilience and business continuity, indemnification and limits on liability, insurance, dispute resolution, customer complaints, subcontracting, foreign-based third parties involved, and default and termination arrangements.
 It is important to also stipulate that the performance of the activities are subject to regulatory supervision and examination.

 Ongoing monitoring allows a financial institution to confirm the quality and sustainability of the third-party’s controls and the ability to meet contractual obligations, escalate significant issues or concerns, and respond to such issues or concerns when identified.
 Depending on the complexity of the activities being performed, ongoing monitoring can include a review of reports regarding the third party’s performance and the effectiveness of its controls, periodic visits and/or meetings to discuss performance and operational issues, regular testing of the financial institution’s controls that manage risks from its third-party relations, especially for more complex relationships.
-Some additional factors to consider when performing ongoing monitoring include determining the overall effectiveness of the relationship, changes to the third-party’s business strategy and agreements with other entities, changes in financial conditions, insurance coverage, relevant audits and/or testing results, and the third-party’s ongoing compliance with applicable laws and regulations and its performance as measured against contractual obligations.
-Depending on the complexity of the relationship, additional factors may also be considered.

 The final stage, termination, is also an important element of the risk management life cycle.
 There are many reasons an institution may wish to terminate a relationship with a third-party.
 Some factors to facilitate termination include options for an effective transition of services, costs and fees associated with termination, managing risks associated with data retention and destruction, handling of joint intellectual property, and managing risks to the financial institution, including any impact on customers, if the termination happens as a result of the third-party’s inability to meet expectations.

-This summary is not intended to be a comprehensive review of the Agencies’ Interagency Guidance on Third-Party Relationships: Risk Management released on June 6, 2023.
+This summary is not intended to be a comprehensive review of the Agencies’ </span>Interagency Guidance on Third-Party Relationships: Risk Management released on June 6, 2023.
 As a reminder, the use of third parties does not diminish or remove financial institutions’ responsibilities to ensure that activities are performed in a safe and sound manner and in compliance with applicable laws and regulations.
 The full text of the Guidance may be found here: Interagency Guidance on Third-Party Relationships: Risk Management (occ.gov)

 Discover our customizable Vendor Risk Management Policy, which provides guidance on managing risks from outsourced relationships.
 This comprehensive policy covers responsibilities, risk assessment, due diligence, contracts, security, confidentiality, controls, business resumption, and monitoring.
 Learn more here.